 - The scope of the purchase

 - Contingencies, warranties, covenants, representations, and remedies

 - What happens at the closing and after the agreement closes.

 There may also be other contracts that need to be signed, such as a non-compete agreement, which will ensure the seller and the buyer does not take away customers from the new owner.

 Similar to real estate closings, the buyer and seller set a date for when money and deliverables are exchanged.
 The buyer will send the money and the seller will deliver certain transfer documents such as assignment and assumption agreements, bills of sale, assignment of stock, intellectual property assignment, and whatever else is necessary.
 Sometimes the signing of the purchase agreement and the closing happen at the same.

 A business acquisition is a complex process that, if not conducted properly, can bring liabilities to both parties.
-If you want to ensure you have a successful LLC purchase, you need to have an M&A advisor by your side.
+An accountant and a business attorney can help you make an informed purchase decision, protect you from liability and have a smooth acquisition.